of-by-for/.github/profile/README.md

-Template Repositories to get you up and running.
+# Template Repositories to get you up and running.

+## Boolean
+This repository for adding statements to be check whether the public finds them factual or not.

+It is intended to measure:
+- general interest
+- common acceptence of specifics

+## Response
+This repository is for responding to a boolean (True|False) question.